The Linera banner

 The main way of interacting with the network and deploying applications is using the linera client.

-To check that the network is working, you can synchronize the balance for your default chain with the rest of the network.
+To check that the network is working, you can synchronize your default chain with the rest of the network and display the chain balance as follows:

 Building an Example Application